 - A holistic approach to insider risk management is necessary to close remaining gaps within insider risk management programmes.

-Supranational organizations are encouraged to unify their responses to escalating espionage operations
+Supranational organizations are encouraged to unify their responses to escalating espionage operations.

 - Organizational support to employees.
 Start with care for your employees during these exceptionally trying times.
 Managers and co-workers often neglect to notice the warning signs before it is too late.
 This is likely more true in a lockdown world.
 Organizations are encouraged to provide specific guidance on how to reduce stress and to maintain a hotline for those having difficulty.
-Be cognisant that productivity levels can differ from the ‘normal’ situation and adjust your expectations to this as an employer.
+Be cognizant that productivity levels can differ from the ‘normal’ situation and adjust your expectations to this as an employer.
 The result will be more involved employees and fewer unintentional leaks.

 - Working conditions.
 Enable employees with the right working conditions and provide equipment, tools and guidance to work from home.
 Remote working environments and communication tools are now a necessity.
-Unfortunately, not all vendors take security seriously and organisations need to conduct privacy and security assessments on the tools in use.
-They should provide users with guidance on preferred and non-preferred options, along with easy-to-follow guidelines on secure use of the toolsets.
+Unfortunately, not all vendors take security seriously, and organisations need to conduct privacy and security assessments on the tools in use.
+They should provide users with guidance on preferred and non-preferred options, along with easy-to-follow guidelines on the secure use of the toolsets.

 Many organizations have started the process of setting up such programmes but those that haven’t should not delay.
-COVID-19 has changed the threat landscape and the elevated insider threat it has created will be relevant for a long time.
+COVID-19 has changed the threat landscape, and the elevated insider threat it has created will be relevant for a long time.
 Maintaining oversight of your key risks to protect your people, assets and reputation is critical during this time.
 Don’t lose sight of risks when they are actually increasing.

 At Signpost Six, we have deep experience evaluating and implementing holistic insider threat programmes at global corporates and public sector organizations and have specialists in each of the countermeasures listed above.
-Have a question about a specific countermeasure, the changed threat landscape or our insider risk e-learning and webinars?
+Have a question about a specific countermeasure, the changing threat landscape or our insider risk e-learning and webinars?
 Please reach out to us.
 We want to help.